arnegue/Tutorial-ESP32-with-MicroPython/ReadMe.md

 If you run ``ampy --port COM8 ls`` again you should see you `main.py`.

 Note: You can NOT directly run internal files with ampy's `run`!
+`run` only uploads given script.
+So if you have further scripts to import, you have to upload them with:

+``ampy --port COM8 put another_file.py``

 ## Pre-Compile
 ### Install mpy-cross